project-lighter/lighter/docs/basics/workflows.md

 2. validate
 3. test
 4. predict
-5. tune

 These workflows are inherited from the Pytorch lightning trainer and can be found in the [PL docs](https://lightning.ai/docs/pytorch/stable/common/trainer.html#methods)

 We also show below how you can run these workflows and what are some "required" definitions in the config while running these workflows.

 ## Fit workflow